In 2022/23 135 workers were killed in work-related accidents in (RIDDOR) and most of these occurred in hazardous jobs in the following 5 industries:

 An alloy wheel refurbishment company in Hemel Hempstead was fined £80,000 for multiple health and safety failings.

-An HSE inspection visit found the owners had failed to provide adequate ventilation by means of local exhaust ventilation (LEV), PPE, and information, instruction and training.
+An HSE inspection visit found the owners had failed to provide adequate ventilation using local exhaust ventilation (LEV), PPE, and information, instruction and training.

 Wholesale and retail, motor repair, accommodation and food